sallamy2580/script-solana-nft/README.md

 **get_metadata_json.ts**
 [See Config for Input](https://github.com/WilliamAmbrozic/Solana-NFT-Analytics-Tools#Config)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This script will fetch all metadata associated with the CandyMachine ID in your config file and store them in a json array located in ./metadata.
 The file will be named after the CandyMachineID.json.
 This script will update the file if it already exists.
+If you would like the json file to be named after the project name rather than the project ID see [Config Optional Attributes](https://github.com/WilliamAmbrozic/Solana-NFT-Analytics-Tools#Config).

 ## Config